furkanaltaca/DevFramework/README.md

 # DevFramework
-C# ile backend ve katmanlı mimari
+Backend and Layered Architecture with C#
 Northwind database used.
 Logs table added to Northwind database.